OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/middleware/cors.md

 # How It Works

-The CORS middleware works by adding the necessary CORS headers to responses from your Fiber application.
+The CORS middleware works by adding the necessary CORS headers to responses from your Vortex application.
 These headers tell browsers what origins, methods, and headers are allowed for cross-origin requests.

 When a request comes in, the middleware first checks if it's a preflight request, which is a CORS mechanism to determine whether the actual request is safe to send.
 Preflight requests are HTTP OPTIONS requests with specific CORS headers.
 If it's a preflight request, the middleware responds with the appropriate CORS headers and ends the request.